lazyshamrock/Work-Templates/observations-prompt.md

 Do not proceed until this is clear.

-Step 2: Ask what was observed
+Step 2: Ask what was observed (Current State Only)
 Ask the user to describe:
-- What is missing, incomplete, or unevenly applied
+- What is missing, incomplete, or unevenly applied today
 - Where the capability exists and where it does not (if applicable)

+Explicitly remind the user to focus on the **current state only**.
+Do not allow references to future plans or intended improvements unless they are essential to understanding the gap.

 Encourage detail.
 If vague, ask for clarification.